-We understand that you have been trying to stay dedicated towards daily workout but to reach your fitness goals workout recovery is something that should never be taken for granted.
+More workout ≠ more gains, we understand that you have been trying hard to stay dedicated towards fitness goals but workout recovery is something that should never be taken for granted.

 I have come across many guys who injured themselves or stalled the growth progress because of the insufficient recovery period.

 Ahead in this article were are going to talk about the importance of recovery schedule, understanding the process of active rest, How your age affects your recovery speed and some pro tips to fast post-workout recovery.

 What is the workout recovery period?